Sphereon-SDK/blockchain-proof-sdk/csharp-net35/docs/RegistrationApi.md

 <a name="registerusingstream"></a>
 # **RegisterUsingStream**
-> RegisterContentResponse RegisterUsingStream (string configName, System.IO.Stream stream, string fileName = null)
+> RegisterContentResponse RegisterUsingStream (string configName, System.IO.Stream stream, string fileName = null, string secret = null)

 Register bytestream/file hash

-Register a convertInputToHashWhenNeeded of content by supplying a file or some other binary data.
+Register a hash of content by supplying a file or some other binary data.
 Hashing will be done on the server side.
-Please note that the binary data itself will not be stored, only the convertInputToHashWhenNeeded.
+Please note that the binary data itself will not be stored, only the hash.
 Use the registerUsingContent endpoint if you'd like to store content

 ### Example
 ```csharp